 By numbers, the Cuisinart’s maximum brewing temperature got quite close to the golden zone prescribed by the SCAA.
 By taste, the Cuisinart took second place, just barely losing out to the underdog Mr. Coffee.

 Like all the machines we researched, we found a number of consumer reports about faulty products that had to be returned.
-A common design complaint centers around the fact that the removable carafe lid isn't hinged, making it somewhat awkward to fill (though arguably easier to place in a dishwasher rack).
 For the most part, though, the Cuisinart is regarded highly by its owners.

 Plus, with the Cuisinart's extra carafe volume, BPA-free plastic construction, cleaning mode, carafe temperature adjustment, and reusable permanent filter, it's just a more thoughtful product.